 Life starts with the Water Element.
 The flow and exchange of fluids in our mother’s womb creates our life.
 Water forms 71% of the Earth’s surface.
 The human body is made up of 60% water in males and 55% in females.
 The brain is about 85% water.
-Without Water nothing could live or grow.
-There would be no movement and flow; no change and transformation without Water.
+Without water, nothing could live or grow.
+There would be no movement and flow; no change and transformation without water.
 Any of us who have been affected by drought or floods (and that’s an increasing number of us these days unfortunately) know the importance of Water.
 We can survive for weeks without food; we can only survive for days without water.

 Cities build reservoirs to store Water for its inhabitants.
 A prudent farmer builds reservoirs and irrigation systems to save water when it is available.
-When the reserves run low or run out we begin to understand why the emotion associated with the Water element is Fear.
+When the reserves run low or run out or we have too much water, we begin to understand why the emotion associated with the Water element is Fear.
 Fear can be appropriate when it generates action within us to survive – even after the worst earthquakes and hurricanes, people find the inner stamina and endurance to pick up the pieces and rebuild their lives.
 The Winter brings stillness to nature and reminds us of the importance of stillness and reflection and to build reserves by resting.

-Now the ancient Chinese recognised that these external dynamics in nature occur inside of us through the Water Element…
+Now the ancient Chinese recognised that these dynamics in nature occur inside of us through the Water Element…

 On a physical level the Water Element governs and stores all the surplus and reserves of fluids in the body – tears/ saliva/ digestive juices/ sweat/ sexual secretions/ hormones/neurological fluids etc… When the Water Element is out of balance, every single cell in the body is affected.
 If there is an excess we can become swollen and suffer from oedema.
 If there is insufficient Water our body overheats, joints seize

 Our Minds can suffer similar problems when we experience an imbalance in the Water Element.
 We babble with nerves or become frigid and rigid in thinking.
 If there is no flow in thinking, dangers and an appropriate response to it become too huge to deal with.
-‘Fight or Flight’ reactions start to become the norm – life becomes exhausting!
+Or ‘Fight or Flight’ reactions start to become the norm – life becomes exhausting!